SalesforceCommerceCloud/b2c-crm-sync/README.md

 > This command will create the Auth Provider into the scratch org and then deploy the related Named Credentials that will leverage it.
 This named credential is then used by the b2c-crm-sync package to perform API calls against the B2C Commerce instance.

+15. By executing the `crm-sync:sf:authprovider:build` command, the callback URL of the auth provider will be printed in the CLI console.
+Please copy this URL and paste it in the Redirect URIs field of the previously created Account Manager Client ID.

-16. From the Salesforce org, please go to the `Setup` menu, then type in the Quick Find field and search for `Auth.
+> If you don't find the callback URL of the Auth Provider within the CLI console, you can find it from the Salesforce org.
+To do so, please go to the `Setup` menu, then type in the Quick Find field and search for `Auth.
 Providers` and open the Auth provider named with the B2C Commerce instance name.

-> You'll find the callback URL at the bottom of the page.
-Please copy this URL and paste it in the Redirect URLs field of the previously created Account Manager Client ID.
+You'll find the callback URL at the bottom of the page.

-17. Now that both the Auth Provider and the related Named Credentials are deployed, you have to perform a first authentication from the Salesforce Core platform.
+16. Now that both the Auth Provider and the related Named Credentials are deployed, you have to perform a first authentication from the Salesforce Core platform.
 This step is manual as it requires you to validate the authentication flow.

 - To perform this action. please go, on the scratch org, to the `Setup` menu.
-- From the Setup menu, search for `Named Credentials` via the quickFind field.
+- Type in the Quick Find field and search for `Named Credentials`.
-- In front of the `<b2c instance name>: B2C: Client Credentials` named credentials, click on the edit button, then click on `Save`.
+- In front of the `<b2c instance name>: B2C: Client Credentials` named credentials, click on the edit button.
+- Immediately click on `Save`.
 Performing an edit of the named credential will start the authentication process behind the scene between the Salesforce core org and the B2C Commerce instance.

-You should be able to see that the named credential has been successfully authenticated when opening back the named credential, as per the following screenshot:
+> You should be able to see that the named credential has been successfully authenticated when opening back the named credential, as per the following screenshot:

 ![Successfully authenticated B2C Commerce Named Credential](/docs/images/B2C-Authenticated-Named-Credential.png)

-18. Generate the B2C Commerce metadata required by b2c-crm-sync and deploy both the code metadata to the Salesforce B2C Commerce instance by executing the following CLI command:
+17. Generate the B2C Commerce metadata required by b2c-crm-sync and deploy both the code metadata to the Salesforce B2C Commerce instance by executing the following CLI command:

 ```bash
 npm run crm-sync:b2c:build